Examples of Mori dream surfaces of general type with $p_g=0$: Minimal surfaces of general type with

 It is well-known that a del Pezzo surface $Y$ is either $\mathbb{P}^1 \times \mathbb{P}^1$ or blow-ups of $\mathbb{P}^2$ at $0 \leq r \leq 8$ points in general position.
 Let $\phi : Y=Y_r \to Y_{r-1} \to \cdots \to Y_0 = \mathbb{P}^2$ be the blowup at $p_i \in Y_{i-1}.$ Let $E_i$ denotes the total transform of the exceptional divisor over $p_i \in Y_{i-1}$ and let $H$ be the pull-back of $\mathcal{O}_{\mathbb{P}^2}(1).$ We say that a point $p_i$ lie on a line(resp. conic) if its image in $\mathbb{P}^2$ lies on a line(resp. conic).

-\begin{definition}\cite{ADHL} We say that $1 \leq r \leq 8$ distinct points $p_1,\cdots,p_r$ in $\mathbb{P}^2$ are in almost general position if they satisfy the following conditions. \\ (1) No four of them lie on a line. \\ (2) No seven of them lie on a conic. \\ (3) $E_i$ is a $(-1)$-curve or a chain of rational curves whose last component is a $(-1)$-curve and all the other components are $(-2)$-curves. \end{definition}
+\begin{definition}\cite{ADHL} We say that $1 \leq r \leq 8$ (possibly infinitely near) points $p_1,\cdots,p_r$ in $\mathbb{P}^2$ are in almost general position if they satisfy the following conditions. \\ (1) No four of them lie on a line. \\ (2) No seven of them lie on a conic. \\ (3) $E_i$ is a $(-1)$-curve or a chain of rational curves whose last component is a $(-1)$-curve and all the other components are $(-2)$-curves. \end{definition}

 The above condition is equivalent to saying that no $p_i$ lies on the $(-2)$-curve on $Y_{i-1}.$ \\

 It is well-known that a weak del Pezzo surface $Y$ is either $\mathbb{P}^1 \times \mathbb{P}^1$ or $\mathbb{F}_2$ or blow-ups of $\mathbb{P}^2$ at $0 \leq r \leq 8$ points in almost general position.
 Of course, a del Pezzo surface is a weak del Pezzo surface.
 Because a weak del Pezzo surface is a Mori dream surface, it is easy to see the following description of its effective cone.